Broadcast Details Set for El Paso Locomotive FC's U.S. Open Cup First Round Match

 - Broadcast Details Set for El Paso Locomotive FC's U.S. Open Cup First Round Match - El Paso Locomotive FC

-- Switchbacks FC Sign Goalkeeper Jonathan Burke for 2025 Season - Colorado Springs Switchbacks FC

-- Kenardo Forbes, Hounds' Most Decorated Player, Announces Retirement - Pittsburgh Riverhounds SC
+- Las Palmas, Hounds Connect in Exciting Partnership - Pittsburgh Riverhounds SC

-- New Mexico United Academy Launches 2025 USL Academy Schedule - New Mexico United
+- Lexington Sporting Club Signs Forward Christian Volesky for USL Championship Roster - Lexington Sporting Club

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.